storj/storj/docs/design/storage-node-automatic-updater.md

 If the service fails to start then we should try to report and/or correct the issue.

+## Rollbacks

+There will be cases when, despite our best efforts, we will release a bad version.
+In such case, storage nodes which got the update will malfunction.

+We won't support rolling back to the previous version.

+To mitigate the risk, we will have canary releases and gradual release rollout.
+If a problem with the new version is identified, we will:

+1. Stop the canary releases - set the canary channel to the previous last known good version.
+1. Stop the gradual release rollout.
+1. Prepare a new patch version with the fix.
+1. Update the canary channel to the new patch version.
+1. If canary nodes report successful fix, restart the gradual release rollout with the new patch version.

 ## Implementation

 * Create an automatic updater.